 A composite tile roof and shakes are designed to produce the natural look of a cedar wood whilst avoiding the issues and maintenance that natural cedar involves, and of course, the cost that these carry.
 Simply stated, you will get the look and feel of natural cedar, with enhanced performance, durability and longevity.

-Depending on geography, and the grade and type of cedar that you have installed, a typical shake roof will cost about $7-$10 for every square foot installed.
-This equates to an approximate upfront installation cost of about $35,000 for a 4,000 sq foot roof.
-It is important to remember that you will also typically need to purchase around 15-20% of extra material to account for the upfront waste of unusable shakes, and installation cuts and wastage.
+Enviroshake can be installed for less or equal to #1 heavy Cedar shakes.
+When installing an Enviroshake roof, you may need to purchase around 15-20% of extra material to account for the upfront waste of unusable shakes, and installation cuts and wastage.
 Sadly, these are unavoidable and relatively common.
 For those homeowners living in neighborhoods that are prone to fire, you may also want to purchase pressure-treated shakes, to achieve some level of fire resistance, as this is a natural vulnerability of these types of roofing solutions.
 In addition, proper cedar shake installation requires the use of specific underlayment & nails, cedar breathers, and zinc strips.
 If your roof deck, rafters, or valley and eave metal are damaged or rotten, replacement or repair might be required, which can also increase the initial installed cost.
 Additional cost drivers when it comes to replacement or repair of shake roofs include the height, slope, complexity and size of your roof.
 These are just a few of the cost related factors that you need to take into account when planning your cedar shake roof.

 No doubt about it, engineered composite shakes are quickly becoming the most sought after roofing material found across North America.
 This comes as no surprise.
 Simply stated, compared to cedar, they are far easier and faster to install, without the cedar breathers, interweaving, and special accessories cedar requires.
 Although the material cost for a composite material may be more than cedar shakes, it is the installation cost savings that allow both natural and composite materials to be installed for about the same price.
 The cost savings from installing an engineered composite roof lie in the fact that there are no additional maintenance costs, no treatments or topical coating costs, and most importantly no re-roofing costs, which can add up to tens of thousands of dollars even after only 5-10 years.